Accounting and Public Accounting

 What undergraduate major has been in high demand in the last few years?
 Accounting!
-The National Association of Colleges and Employers (NACE) Job Outlook Survey of 2013 indicated accounting is the third most demanded major of all undergraduate majors!
+The National Association of Colleges and Employers (NACE) Job Outlook Survey of 2015 indicated accounting is the second most demanded major of all undergraduate majors.
 This continues a trend observed by NACE since 2008.

 Accounting is central to any business -- that's why good accountants are always in demand.
 As an accounting major at Marietta, you'll learn accounting from faculty who are certified public accountants.
 They'll teach you the technical aspects, and then they take the extra step of teaching you why these aspects are important.
 Throughout the accounting programs, the "why" as well as the "how" is emphasized.
 The desire to go beyond the mechanics of accounting is consistent with the liberal arts context of all Marietta's business majors.
 You'll also examine current issues in accounting in our Accounting Research courseclasses you won't find in many undergraduate programs.
 Plus, our close ties to universities in China and Brazil give you the opportunity to study and work in a major emerging market for up to a year.

-Pictured above: accounting majors in the Accounting Information Systems course visit Haessly Hardwood Lumber to understand internal controls over manufacturing & production activities.
+Pictured above: accounting seniors present their capstone research at All Scholars Day 2015.
 Below, Professor Mead's Cost Accounting students tour the Marietta Eramet manufacturing facility.

 The College offers two degrees with a concentration in accounting.
 The 150-hour Public Accounting degree equips students to sit for the Uniform CPA examination.
 The 120-hour Accounting degree is ideal for students planning graduate work or immediate entry into the accounting profession and where the CPA qualification is not a requirement.
 The 120-hour Accounting degree qualifies a student to take the Certified Management Accounting (CMA) examination.
 Most states have introduced a 150-hour education requirement for sitting for the Uniform Certified Public Accounting (CPA) Examination and subsequent licensing as a CPA.
 Some states, such as Ohio, require two years' work experience before licensing is possible.
 There are minor distinctions among states as to specific requirements, but the 150-hour BA degree with a major in Public Accounting should meet the requirements of most states.
 If you are unsure about the requirements of the state in which you reside, you should contact one of the College's accounting faculty members.